mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

  - CAN ID

-.. note:: Correspondence between `Network Address Information`_ and the value of CAN Identifier is left open for a network designer unless :ref:`normal fixed addressing <knowledge-base-can-normal-fixed-addressing>` subformat is used.
+.. note:: Correspondence between `Network Address Information`_ and the value of CAN Identifier is left open for a network designer unless :ref:`normal fixed addressing <knowledge-base-can-normal-fixed-addressing>` sub-format is used.

 .. note:: `Network Protocol Control Information`_ is placed in the **first byte** of :ref:`CAN frame data field <knowledge-base-can-data-field>` if normal addressing format is used.